canonical-ols/snapstore-snap-docs/en/reference.md

 | [Product whitepaper](whitepaper.md)         | Whitepaper on managing snaps in an enterprise environment with the Proxy |

-Alternatively, our *Tutorials* section contain step-by-step tutorials to help outline what the Proxy is capable of while helping you achieve specific aims, such as configuring revision overrides.
+Alternatively, our *Tutorials* section contain step-by-step tutorials to help outline what the Proxy is capable of while helping you achieve specific aims.

 If you have a specific goal, but are already familiar with the Snap Store Proxy, our *How-to* guides have more in-depth detail than our tutorials and can be applied to